jadonk/beagle-tester/README.md

 * HDMI TV capable of 1280x720p60 (720p) (HDMI monitor if no audio testing)
 * BeagleBone Black Wireless running 'connman tether' to act as a WiFi access point (should be default on production image)
 * BeagleBone Black Wireless or other computer (configured to make DHCP requests over USB RNDIS interface and answer pings)
 * A supported barcode scanner (listed above) (along with a suitable 16 character barcode on the device under test)
 * Approved 5V power brick

+## Test steps

+1. Have BeagleBone Black Wireless running as WiFi access point (SSID: BeagleBone-XXXX, PSK: BeagleBone)
+2. Connect HDMI from board under test to TV to see output and hear audio
+3. (optional) connect a wire from TP1 to ground to enable EEPROM writing of board revision and serial number
+4. Power the board under test
+5. Connect to the board under test USB client port from a USB host with RNDIS client support that will perform a DHCP request that will respond to pings
+6. Wait for the BeagleBoard.org desktop to show (should be under 2 minutes)
+7. Connect one of the supported barcode scanners
+8. Wait for the CISPR test animation and audio playback (should be under 15 seconds) ![CISPR image][cispr]
+9. Scan the 16 character barcode (4 character board revision and 12 character serial number) (will be programmed if step 3 completed and other tests pass)
+10. Pass or fail will be indicated by a respectively green or red box on the TV
+11. Disconnect the barcode scanner
+12. Disconnect USB client
+13. Remove power
+14. Disconnect remaining devices

+# BeagleBone Blue

+## Required equipment

+* Adafruit 2.4" TFT LCD subassembly (See https://gist.github.com/jadonk/0e4a190fc01dc5723d1f183737af1d83)
+* BeagleBone Blue acting as a WiFi access point (should be default on production image)
+* BeagleBone Blue or other computer (configured to make DHCP requests over USB RNDIS interface and answer pings)
+* A supported barcode scanner (listed above) (along with a suitable 16 character barcode on the device under test)
+* Approved 5V power brick